How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective: Methodology

 \subsection{Preliminary Study}

 Most LLMs are pretrained mainly on the high-resource language corpus, which leads to LLMs' unstable and unbalanced performance in multilingual scenarios.
-As a representative multilingual alignment algorithm, Multilingual-Alignment-as-Preference Optimization~(MAPO)~\citep{she2024mapo} effectively and efficiently improves the LLMs' multilingual performance.
+As a representative multilingual alignment algorithm, Multilingual-Alignment-as-Preference Optimization~(MAPO)~\citep{she-etal-2024-mapo} effectively and efficiently improves the LLMs' multilingual performance.
 Additionally, it is also important for us to understand and analyze the mechanism of LLMs' multilingual capabilities and multilingual alignment.
-Moreover, some studies on the identification of the language-specific and language-agnostic neurons in LLMs~\citep{tang2024language,kojima2024multilingual}.
-It is found that LLMs' capabilities of processing a particular language mainly come from a small subset of neurons~\citep{tang2024language}.
+Moreover, some studies on the identification of the language-specific and general neurons in LLMs~\citep{tang-etal-2024-language,kojima2024multilingual}.
+It is found that LLMs' capabilities of processing a particular language mainly come from a small subset of neurons~\citep{tang-etal-2024-language}.

 However, there are still many important questions waiting for further investigation.
-On the one hand, many methods overlook neurons activated by multiple languages yet not language-agnostic, namely language-related neurons that lie between language-specific and language-agnostic categories.
-On the other hand, research from the perspective of language neurons on the underlying mechanisms of LLMs' multilingual alignment and multilingual capabilities remains quite limited, which is essential for better understanding and improving the multilingual performance of LLMs.
+On the one hand, many methods overlook neurons activated by multiple languages yet not general, namely language-related neurons lie between language-specific and general categories.
+On the other hand, research from the perspective of language neurons on the underlying mechanisms of LLMs' multilingual alignment and multilingual reasoning capabilities remains quite limited, which is essential for better understanding and improving the multilingual performance of LLMs.